Dikshuy/Dikshuy/README.md

 - **GitHub**: Check out my repos and let's build something awesome together!
 - **Website**: Feel free to reach out if you're interested in AI, collaboration, or just want to chat about sports!
 You can find more details about me [here](https://dikshuy.github.io) :)

-####  Feel free to contact anytime :smile:
+-->
 ---

-For privacy purposes, all the further commits involving Honda repos will be done on different username: `dikshant-honda`
+For privacy purposes, all my Honda related work is under different username: `dikshant-honda`

 ---